TomatenKuchenDEV/docs/docs/suggest.md

 ---
 title: Suggestions
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Helps with the suggestion system.
 ---

 ## Commands {#commands}